Quintessence and tachyon dark energy in interaction with dark matter: Observational constraints and model selection: Constraints from observational data

 We compare our theoretical predictions for the distance modulus at redshift $z$, $\mu(z)$, with the 1048 observational values of $\mu$ of the Pantheon sample \cite{Scolnic}.
 The theoretical distance modulus is defined as

 We compute the quantity

-where $\mu^{th}$ are the predicted model values calculated using (\ref{muteo}), and $\mu^{data}$ are the observational values of the Pantheon sample. $C_{ij}^{-1}$ is the inverse of the covariance matrix for the Pantheon sample.
+where $\mu^{th}$ are the predicted model values calculated using (\ref{muteo}), and $\mu^{data}$ are the observational values of the Pantheon sample. $C_{ij}^{-1(Pantheon)}$ is the inverse of the covariance matrix for the Pantheon sample.

-The Planck distance priors summarizes the information of temperature power spectrum of CMB.
-These includes the "shift parameter" $R$, the "acoustic scale" $l_{A}$ and the physical energy density of baryonic matter today, $\Omega_{b0}h^{2}$.
-These quantities are very weakly model dependent \cite{liR} \cite{liR2}. $R$ and $l_{A}$ are given by
+The Planck distance priors summarize the information of temperature power spectrum of CMB.
+These includes the ``shift parameter" $R$, the ``acoustic scale" $l_{A}$ and the physical energy density of baryonic matter today, $\Omega_{b0}h^{2}$.
+These quantities are very weakly model-dependent \cite{liR} \cite{liR2}. $R$ and $l_{A}$ are given by

 and